ExitLabs/EXIT-token/README.md

 # EXIT Token: The Ultimate Digital Currency for Real Purchases

-<span style="color:purple">Welcome to EXIT Token, the revolutionary digital currency that offers a true utility instrument and means of exchange.
+Welcome to EXIT Token, the revolutionary digital currency that offers a true utility instrument and means of exchange.
 Unlike Bitcoin, EXIT Token empowers holders to not only store and preserve wealth but also engage in real commercial and consumer transactions.
-With EXIT Token, you can experience the true power of cryptocurrency by using it as a medium of exchange in the real world.</span>
+With EXIT Token, you can experience the true power of cryptocurrency by using it as a medium of exchange in the real world.

 ## ✨ Features